khan4019/angular-interview-questions/README.md

 [Sample code link coming soon]

 ### Persistent Todo List
 Focuses on how you pass data and events between components.
-Also whether you are leveraging directives and understand difference between component and directives
+Also, whether you are leveraging directives and understand difference between component and directives
 Details coming soon

 1. Level 1:  Implement a simple todo list where you can add items, mark as done
-2. Level 2: Now create few categories of todo list and make it persistance in the browser
+2. Level 2: Now create few categories of todo list and make it persistence in the browser
-3. Level 3: Now use firebase database to make todo list persitance across multiple devices
+3. Level 3: Now use firebase database to make todo list persistence across multiple devices

 [Sample code link coming soon]

 ### Student Registration System
 Focuses on architecture for a large application.
 Your ability to think and implement module, lazy loading, asset management etc.
 1. Level-1: Design a system where students can login to register different courses
-2. Level-2: Add a feature so that faculties on each courses can view how many students registered on the courses
+2. Level-2: Add a feature so that faculties on each course can view how many students registered on the courses
-3. Level-3: (I need a shower. will add text here after i clean up myself)
+3. Level-3: (I need a shower. will add text here after I clean up myself)

 [Sample code link coming soon]